CoralLeiCN/code-exercises/README.md

 # code-practice
-I do not want to practice SQL. because I think when you can google/ask LLM, it is not a blocker in day-to-day job.
-However, After not heavily practice SQL in day-to-day work.
+I do not want to practice SQL, when you can google/ask LLM, it will not be a blocker in day-to-day job.
+However, After not heavily use SQL in day-to-day work (use pandas and spark pandas as main DML).
 I may need to refresh it in order to pass the interview.